CrayLabs/SmartSim/doc/overview.rst

 The key features of the IL are:

-  - An API to start, monitor, and stop HPC jobs from a Python or Jupyter notebook.
+  - An API to start, monitor, and stop HPC jobs from Python or from a Jupyter notebook.
   - Automated deployment of in-memory data staging (Redis) and computational storage (RedisAI).
   - Programmatic launches of batch and in-allocation jobs on PBS, Slurm, LSF,